jagreetdg/zecko-sheet-edit/README.md

 # Zecko Website Category Assigner

-A Simple JavaScript program which assigns websites in a Google Sheet - meaningful categories in a seperate column, using Express and Google Sheets API in Google Cloud Platform
+A Simple JavaScript program which finds out the framework of E-commerce websites and assigns them framework categories respectively in a separate column of a pre-existing Google Sheet, using Express and Google Sheets API in Google Cloud Platform

 ## Local Setup